'When Archie first gave me his drawing he said it would be a top seller, and I think he’s going to be right'

 "When Archie first gave me his drawing he said it would be a top seller, and I think he’s going to be right.”

-The product now sits proudly on shelves in over 1,250 stores across the UK, including over 500 in Northern Ireland.
+The product now sits proudly on shelves in over 1,250 stores across the United Kingdom, including over 500 in Northern Ireland.

 Bronagh Luke, at Henderson Group, commented: “Everyone at Spar NI was so impressed with Archie’s design and even more thrilled when we shared it with our Spar UK colleagues who decided to incorporate a graphic inspired by his design on to the new product packaging.